 Planning Staff gave a brief presentation concerning the proposed amendment.
 One member of the LPA made suggestions concerning shared open space and minimum densities within the Specialized Mixed-Use Nodes.
-Staff noted that more design criteria and details would be needed to affect the desired vision of these areas and referenced proposed policies that would require amendments to the Land Development Code to establish land development and urban design standards for the Specialized Mixed-Use Nodes.
+Staff noted that more design criteria and details would be needed to achieve the desired vision of these areas.
+Proposed policies that would require amendments to the Land Development Code to establish land development and urban design standards for the Specialized Mixed-Use Nodes were pointed out on this matter.
 The LPA was generally supportive of the proposed amendments to the Lee Plan.
-There were also brief comments from the public which was also supportive of the proposed amendments.
+There were also brief comments from the public which were supportive of the proposed amendments.